-It seems in micro world such as the world of nuclides, God (or natural rules) prefers the natural number axis (NNA), the natural number coordinate system (NNCS) and the centesimal system.
+It seems in micro world such as the world of nuclides, God (or the natural rules) prefers the natural number axis (NNA), the natural number coordinate system (NNCS) and the centesimal system.
 One typical proof of these preferences is that the most relatively stable isotope of the 100th element Fm has 157 (157=314/2) neutrons in its nucleus.
-And we apply these principles to design a synthetic route to the 126th element: Ba141+Yb173=Ch314, which corresponds to the square root of 2 plus the square root of 3 being equal to $\pi$ in the world of nuclides,
+And we apply these principles to design a synthetic route to the 126th element: Ba\141+Yb173=Ch314, which corresponds to the formula of the square root of 2 plus the square root of 3 being equal to $\pi$ in the world of nuclides,